 Each week, I hold office hours on Zoom which means that I sit at my computer ready and waiting to talk with you about what you need, what you want to accomplish, and how I can help you do that.
-You can either drop on by the Zoom link at any time or email me to make an appointment.
-I have enabled the "waiting room" feature on Zoom so when you stop by you will be automatically admitted to a waiting room space in the order in which you logged in.
+You can either drop by the Zoom link OR email me to make an appointment.
+I have enabled the "waiting room" feature on Zoom so when you log on you will be automatically admitted to a virtual waiting room in the order in which you logged in.